A New Kind of Therapy

 Therapy- the way you want it

 Ebb & Flow is built for people who are done with the traditional therapy model.
-Instead of squeezing growth into a recurring hour that is only allows for about 20 minutes of the deeper work, we work in intensives and extended sessions — dedicated, immersive time that gives all of you the space you need to go deep enough to actually move something.
+Instead of squeezing growth into a recurring hour that only allows for ~20 minutes of deep work, we work in intensives and extended sessions — dedicated, immersive time that gives all of you the space you need to go deep enough to actually move something.

 And what we do in that time isn't just about processing what's gone wrong.
-Through expansion brainspotting, we use the brain's own capacity not only to work through what's been holding you back - but to open into who you're becoming.
+Through expansion brainspotting, we use the brain's own capacity to open into who you're choosing to become.
 This isn't problem-focused therapy.
-It's potential-focused healing.
+It's potential-focused healing that is rooted in your innate ability to grow.

 Do these thoughts sound like you?